bryzle/devops-take-home/README.md

 The CI/CD pipeline is configured using GitHub Actions.
 It includes the following steps:
 - Build and test the Rust application.
 - Build and publish the Docker container to Docker Hub.
-- Deploy the Docker container to a Kubernetes cluster.
+- Deploy the Docker container using Terraform.

 ## Scalability Strategy

-The deployment is configured to run on a Kubernetes cluster with 3 replicas for load balancing and redundancy.
-The setup can be scaled by adjusting the number of replicas in the Kubernetes deployment configuration.
+The deployment is configured to run on an AWS EC2 instance.
+The setup can be scaled by adjusting the instance type or adding more instances through Terraform configuration.

 ## Testing Approach